cinchy-co/Documentation/deployment-guide/deployment-installation-guides/iis-deployment-platform-installation.md

 ## Create the IIS applications

 1. Open an administrator instance of PowerShell
 2. Execute the below commands to create the IIS applications and enable anonymous authentication.
-(This is required in order to allow authentication to be handled by the application)
+(This is required to allow authentication to be handled by the application)

 ```
 New-WebApplication -Name Cinchy -Site 'Default Web Site' -PhysicalPath C:\Cinchy -ApplicationPool CinchyWeb